-We will look at how an ex can claim money after divorce, and what preventative measures can be taken to protect your financial future.
+We will look at how an ex can claim for money after a divorce, and what preventative measures can be taken to protect your financial future.

 Former spouses can claim money from their ex many years (sometimes even decades) following the divorce.
 The only way to effectively sever financial ties is to put in place relevant legal agreements (ie a clean break consent order – see below) or if both parties get remarried.

-Not only can an ex wife or husband claim a portion of money that existed within the marriage (eg if there were joint savings) – but, more importantly, they can also make a claim on future earnings or financial windfalls.
+Not only can an ex-wife or husband claim a portion of the money that existed within the marriage (eg if there were joint savings) – but, more importantly, they can also make a claim on future earnings or financial windfalls.

 For example, in the case of Wyatt v Vince, future business success by one party meant that their former spouse could claim money many years after divorce – see below.

 How long after divorce can my ex-wife make a financial claim against me?

 There is no time limit on how long after a divorce financial claims can be made by one former spouse against the other.

 This significant legal precedent was established in the landmark case of Wyatt v Vince.
 The Supreme Court ruled that the former wife of a multimillionaire was able to claim money from her ex-husband nearly two decades after their divorce.
 The main facts of the case were as follows:

 - Dale Vince and Kathleen Wyatt were married in 1981.